jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-10-commence/draft/chapter-01.md

 "I'm not a future plan.
 I'm a person you're dating."

 "You're the person who made me realize I could want things Robert didn't want for me."
 He stopped walking, turned to face me.
 "I spent eight months watching you be excellent at multiple things.
 Badminton and academics, strategy and execution, science and sport.
 You didn't pick one and sacrifice everything else.
-You figured out how to be whole."
+You figured out how to be, like, whole."

 "I'm not in the NHL."

 "No. But you're happy.
 And I'm not sure I've ever seen my father happy.
 Successful, yes.
 Accomplished, absolutely.
 But happy?"
 He shook his head.
-"I don't think he knows how."
+"I don't think he knows how.
+I don't think he even wants to be."

 "Is that what you're afraid of?
 Becoming him?"

-"I'm afraid of signing that contract and waking up at twenty-five realizing I built someone else's life."
-He started walking again.
-"I'm afraid of turning it down and waking up at twenty-five realizing I threw away my only shot."
+"I'm afraid of signing that contract and waking up at twenty-five realizing I built someone else's life.
+That I'm successful and miserable and don't even remember who I actually am."
+He started walking again, faster now, like he needed to move.
+"But I'm also afraid of turning it down and waking up at twenty-five realizing I threw away my only shot.
+That I'm broke and bitter and wondering what if."

 "Those are both valid fears."